kirin-team/kirin/.github/pull_request_template.md

 ### Adding a feature

 - Implements an existing feature request or RFC.
 Make sure the feature request has been accepted for implementation before opening a PR.
-(A discussion must be opened, see https://github.com/d-one-company/glimpse/discussions/new?category=ideas)
+(A discussion must be opened, see https://github.com/kirin-team/kirin/discussions/new?category=ideas)
 - Related discussions are linked using `Fixes #N`

 ## For Maintainers

 - Minimal description (aim for explaining to someone not on the team to understand the PR)
 - When linking to a Slack thread, you might want to share details of the conclusion
-- Link both the Linear (Fixes GLMPS-XXX) and the GitHub Issues
+- Link both the Linear (Fixes KIRIN-XXX) and the GitHub Issues
 - Add review comments if necessary to explain to the reviewer the logic behind a change

 ### What?